 The False Claims Act is America’s First Whistleblower Law

-President Abraham Lincoln signed the False Claims Act (“FCA”), 31 U.S.C. §§3729-2733 on March 2, 1862, to target fraud in government contracting and against the government.
+President Abraham Lincoln signed the False Claims Act (“FCA”), now codified as 31 U.S.C. §§3729-2733, on March 2, 1862, to target fraud in government contracting and against the government.
 The FCA creates liability for individuals who make false claims, and enacts substantial liability and powerful disincentives for these crimes, making the criminal,

 is liable to the United States Government for a civil penalty of not less than $5,000 and not more than $10,000, as adjusted by the Federal Civil Penalties Inflation Adjustment Act of 1990 (28 U.S.C.
 2461 note; Public Law 104–410 ), plus 3 times the amount of damages which the Government sustains because of the act of that person.

 One of the most important aspects of the False Claims Act are the qui tam, or whistleblower, provision.
 It allows any individual or non-governmental organization to file a False Claims Act lawsuit, in U.S. District Courts, on behalf of the United States Government.
 Whistleblowers are rewarded for disclosing fraud that result in a financial loss to the federal government.
 It applies to customs violations on imports coming into the U.S. The government investigates all whistleblower claims and can either “intervene” and proceed with the case or decline, in which case the whistleblower may proceed with the action.
 As the FCA incentivizes reporting and is the first whistleblower law, it is the model for all current whistleblower reward laws.

 The FCA can be used to impose liabilities on individuals or companies who commit customs violations at the U.S.’ borders, using paperwork to catch other illegal activities.
 Whistleblowers have filed successful FCA cases exposing violations of customs laws and import laws.
 Customs violations have include undervaluation and misclassification of goods entering the U.S. The FCA requires that damages be trebled, and that wrongdoers pay a large penalty for each false claim.